-Brand Identity, Website
+Brand Identity, Design System

 We begin each process by talking with the client and nailing down their brand image in their head.
 We ask what audiences they want to appeal to and what messages they want to portray to the general public.